ElektraInitiative/libelektra/examples/highlevel/README.md

 To make pkg-config work with `BUILD_STATIC` you need to change the Makefile.
 You can use a C compiler for compilation, but you need to use a C++ Compiler for linking and also need to link with `-ldbus-1`, `-lz` `-lm` and `-pthread`.

+Note also that in a real-world build you should be careful with using `-Wl,-rpath`.
+In most cases you should only use it for development purposes and not in a release build.
+Therefore you should not use the Makefile provided in the pkg-config example for release builds.

 The CMake example should always work, because CMake should detect the correct way of linking Elektra.